juliolmuller/ufpr-sijoga-sosifod/README.md

 - Apache NetBeans 11.3
 - Apache Maven (NetBeans integrated)

-## :hummer: Setting up the Environment
+## :hammer: Setting up the Environment

 To run any of the applications of this project, besides the development resources and JDK listed above, you will need to configure the `hibernate.cfg.xml` file with your local  database information in BOTH systems, since they are completely separate and running in different database instances.
 To do that, access `[project]/src/main/resources/` and create a copy of file `hibernate.cfg.xml.example` renaming it as `hibernate.cfg.xml` (without the **.example**), and update this copy with your local connection information.